 9.4.2.314 (TID-To-Link Mapping element).
 When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0(#6760) and the Direction sub- field in the other of the TID-To-Link Mapping elements is set to 1(#6760).

+If the frame is transmitted by an AP affiliated with an AP MLD, the ML Load field is optionally present.
+Otherwise, the ML Load field is not present.

+The AID Bitmap element is always present in a TID-To-Link Mapping Request frame with a broadcast RA to indicate a list of target MLDs and is not present in an individually addressed TID-To-Link Mapping Request frame.
+The TID-To-Link Mapping Request frame is an Action No Ack frame when the AID Bitmap element is present.

 TGbe editor: Modify section 9.6.35.3 as shown below (#6643):